 I also recommend starting with low energy/low tech plants, then moving into CO2, then move into more advanced plants.
 These easier to care for plants will thrive even more in CO2.
 Always shop with a plan and never walk into a local fish store not knowing what you are looking for.

-Selecting an Aquarium for Live Plants
+Selecting Live Plants

 Aquarium selection I feel is easier these days if you use the rimless aquarium selections available.
 I would recommend a rimless aquarium if you want to do an aquascape as it offers the highest clarity and aesthetics.
 They also offer them in ideal sizes.
 If we use ADA standards here are the dimensions for selecting an aquarium.